RicktoriousLimited/fuzzy-guide/README.md

 The repository now includes a full PHP port of the NSCTX demo.
 The PHP stack mirrors the mathematical specification and exposes both a browser interface and CLI utilities for training, testing, and reasoning inspection.

+Alongside the classifier playground you can now convert NSCTX into a lightweight chatbot:

+- **Teach** the model new passages without labels through the "Teach the chatbot" form.
+Each passage is embedded and stored in a retrieval memory bank.
+- **Chat** by providing multi-turn dialogue.
+The chatbot embeds the conversation, retrieves the most similar learned passage, and produces a grounded response with the similarity score.
+- Inspect the current memory entries from the "Memory bank" panel to verify what the assistant has absorbed.

 Start the development server from the repository root:

 ```bash